guilimberg/guilimberg.github.io/_pages/talks.md

 ------
 <p align="justify">
-I have given many talks at different places (see CV).
+I have given many talks at different places (see <a href="https://guilimberg.github.io/cv/" style="text-decoration: none">CV</a>).
 Here are some of which were recorded.
 </p>

 <h2>Carnegie Observatories Lunch Talk Seminar Series</h2>